Top 9 Places To Visit In Karkala For A Spiritual Endeavour

 Location: Moodabidri, 15 km from Karkala

-Major Attractions: Ornate temple designs, spiritual atmosphere
+Major Attractions: Ornate temple designs and spiritual atmosphere

-7. Hirimangalam Lake
+2. Hirimangalam Lake

 Hirimangalam lake is a tranquil escape with greenery, picnics, and birdwatching.